hannako/CV/README.md

 **Available for immediate start as a junior full stack developer.**

-Before learning to code I was a freelance TV producer, specializing in science, engineering and food shows for the BBC, C4, Discovery and National Geographic.
+Before learning to code I was a freelance TV producer, specialising in science, engineering and food shows for the BBC, C4, Discovery and National Geographic.
 Earlier this year I made the exciting decision to turn from one type of programme making to another.
 Goodbye broadcast...Hello tech.
 I strive to write clean code, be useful, and solve problems.

 ## Personal Attributes

-### Drive
+#### Drive
 I am highly motivated, and unafraid of a challenge.
 I completed the 12-week [Makers Academy](www.makersacademy.co.uk) coding bootcamp as a remote student.
 This required discipline and focus – with a large helping of self-belief.

-### Love of Learning
+#### Love of Learning
 I made shows (i.e. scripted, directed and edit produced) to extremely tight deadlines, on varied complex topics; from quantum computers to teleportation.
 I have a well-honed ability to read, absorb and get up to speed with advanced topics fast.
 I am a quick and enthusiastic learner.

-### Attention to Detail
+#### Attention to Detail
 I have consulted on a number of factual science programmes, and recently oversaw a flagship 45 episode series for BBC2.
 I am methodical and meticulous in my approach, a skill I have found central to learning to code.

 ## Technical Training